opensearch-project/documentation-website/_security-plugin/configuration/ldap.md

 ## Advanced settings

 The advanced settings presented below are optional for an essential LDAP configuration.
-They can, however, improve efficiency and performance for the LDAP implementation.
+They can, however, improve efficiency, performance, and security for the LDAP implementation.

 ### Control LDAP user attributes